Causal discovery under a confounder blanket

-We propose a novel solution specifically designed for downstream directed acyclic subgraph (subDAG) discovery.
+We propose a novel structure learning algorithm designed for such setups.
 Our method leverages ``pre-system'' background covariates $\bm{Z}$ to establish causal relationships among foreground variables $\bm{X}$ without making any assumptions about the sparsity of connections between the two tiers.
 The trade-off is that it will not attempt to discover every possible structural signature that a typical causal discovery method can in theory resolve \citep{Spirtes2000}.
 Instead, we limit ourselves to what can be derived from the background-foreground interaction.
 In particular, we posit that background variables can act as a \emph{confounder blanket}, which, as a whole, either blocks unmeasured confounding or not.
 This amounts to a bet that we can avoid combinatorial search over subsets of $\bm Z$ and still get informative results.

 Our main contributions are threefold.
-(1) We derive a sound and complete set of rules for inferring causal order in subDAGs with background variables, as well as identifiability conditions for causal discovery in such settings.
+(1) We derive a sound and complete set of rules for inferring causal order in subgraphs with background variables, as well as identifiability conditions for causal discovery in such settings.
 Completeness is derived with respect to a so-called \textit{lazy oracle}, which we argue is of greater practical relevance in many settings than the classical independence oracle, especially when we are concerned about statistical and computational feasibility.
 (2) We design an algorithm that implements these rules with finite sample error control, making a further assumption about how to test for statistical independencies based on regression models.
 The method is efficient and flexible, avoiding the combinatorial search associated with alternative methods and accommodating both linear and nonlinear systems.
-(3) We test our approach against a range of alternatives on simulated and real-world data, confirming that the method recovers ancestral relationships in the target DAG with high power and bounded error.
+(3) We test our approach against a range of alternatives on simulated and real-world data, confirming that the method recovers ancestral relationships in the target subgraph with high power and bounded error.